Profit First

 • Might be time-consuming. ⏳ If you don’t have an accountant or a bank that allows you to set up automatic deposits, you could find yourself separating your revenue each month manually.
 That can require a lot of time that you don’t have as a small business owner.

-• Doesn’t always work if a business has high overhead costs.💰 Your company might have a lot of expenses, such as rent, payroll costs, and property taxes.
+• Can be tricky if a business has high overhead costs.💰 Your company might have a lot of expenses, such as rent, payroll costs, and property taxes.
 If the business’s profit margin is already tight or nonexistent, then separating funds across accounts might not make sense.

 • Can be challenging for businesses with a lot of debt. 💵 Similar to the above, if your business is paying off large amounts of debt, it might not have the cash needed to implement Profit First.
 These businesses may want to consider paying off debt first and implementing Profit First later.

-What is the best banking platform for Profit First? 💰
+What is the best bank for Profit First? 💰

 If you’re ready to get started with Profit First, you’ll need to start by evaluating your banking options.
 Even if you already have a business bank account, your current bank might not be the best fit for implementing Profit First.